-Rent is soaring for a number of reasons.
-We’ll keep it brief:
+Rent is rising for a number of reasons.

 🏠 During the pandemic, more people started working from home and relocated to new cities.
 These cities didn’t have enough places to rent.
 A classic mismatch of supply and demand, so prices increased.